openharmony/docs/en/application-dev/inputmethod/inputmethod_application_guide.md

-# InputMethodExtensionAbility

-## When to Use
-[InputMethodExtensionAbility](../reference/apis-ime-kit/js-apis-inputmethod-extension-ability.md), inherited from [ExtensionAbility](extensionability-overview.md), is used for developing input method applications.

-The entire lifecycle of the [InputMethodExtensionAbility](../reference/apis-ime-kit/js-apis-inputmethod-extension-ability.md) instance and the owning ExtensionAbility process is scheduled and managed by the input method framework.
-The input method framework provides the [InputMethodExtensionAbility](../reference/apis-ime-kit/js-apis-inputmethod-extension-ability.md) base class.
-Derive this base class to implement initialization and resource clearing.

-[InputMethodExtensionAbility](../reference/apis-ime-kit/js-apis-inputmethod-extension-ability.md) provides related capabilities through [InputMethodExtensionContext](../reference/apis-ime-kit/js-apis-inputmethod-extension-context.md).

-## Implementing an Input Method Application
+# Implementing an Input Method Application

 [InputMethodExtensionAbility](../reference/apis-ime-kit/js-apis-inputmethod-extension-ability.md) provides the **onCreate()** and **onDestroy()** callbacks, as described below.
 Override them as required.